How and why to write the perfect thank-you email after an interview

 Hyperlinks to things that were discussed in the interview (portfolio, examples of published articles, etc.)

-Attachments, such as work you’ve completed in the past (Excel files you created or PowerPoint presentations you built.
-Note: Be sure you are not sharing confidential information)
+Attachments, such as work you’ve completed in the past, such as Excel or PowerPoint files you created.
+(Note: Be sure you are not sharing confidential information)

 You can work from the example below to create your own message.
 Be sure to edit, customize, and proofread your message before sending it.